-BOSTON (AP) — Three Afghanistan National Army officers who went missing during a training exercise at a Cape Cod military base were detained Monday at the U.S.-Canadian border, Massachusetts law enforcement officials said.
+CAMP EDWARDS, Mass.
+(AP) — Police and military officials were searching Sunday for three soldiers from the Afghanistan National Army who went missing during a training exercise at a Cape Cod military base.

-Military officials said the Afghan soldiers had been participating in a U.S. Central Command Regional Cooperation training exercise at Joint Base Cape Cod.
+The Afghan soldiers had been participating in a U.S. Central Command Regional Cooperation training exercise at Joint Base Cape Cod, U.S. military officials said.
 They arrived at Camp Edwards on Sept.
-11 and were last seen Saturday at the Cape Cod Mall in Hyannis during an off day.
+11 and were last seen at the Cape Cod Mall in Hyannis.

-The soldiers were reported missing by base security personnel Saturday night.
-They were identified as Maj.
-Jan Mohammad Arash, Capt.
-Mohammad Nasir Askarzada and Capt.
-Noorullah Aminyar.
+The soldiers were reporting missing by base security personnel on Saturday night.
+They were identified as Major Jan Mohammad Arash, Captain Mohammad Nasir Askarzada and Captain Noorullah Aminyar.

 The Regional Cooperation training exercises have been held annually since 2004 to promote cooperation and interoperability among forces, build functional capacity, practice peacekeeping operations and enhance readiness.

-This year's exercise, which involves more than 200 participants from six nations including the U.S., is scheduled to wrap up Wednesday.
-Military officials from Tajikistan, Pakistan, Kazakhstan and Mongolia are also participants.
+This year's exercise, which involves more than 200 participants from six nations including the U.S., wraps up on Wednesday.
+There are about a dozen Afghan soldiers still participating in the exercise.